RPeschke/pyHDL/readme.md

 ### Axi Stream Interface

 This section shows how an interface can be implemented as a pseudo class.
-For this the Axi Stream Interface is used.
-This example is used because it is very simple and widly used.
+For this, the Axi Stream Interface is used.
+This example is used because it is very simple and widely used.
 The axi stream interface has four signals that are exchanged between master and slave.

 | Name | Direction |
 |:--:|:----:|